FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 *Source: AMD*

-Their more scientific session was on the design of scale-up fabrics, where they discussed the effects of scale-up switch radix and device lane counts have on the size of the scale-up domain and its bandwidth.
+Their more scientific session was on the design of scale-up fabrics, where they discussed the effects that scale-up switch radix and device lane counts have on the size of the scale-up domain and its bandwidth.
 Of course, anyone can deduce that more links is better but AMD stressed that scale-up domains should be kept as a single-tier network.
 They proposed a 1.5 layer network that mitigates some of the issues described in the slides below too, which was quite interesting.
 More details in [Zartbot's article](https://mp.weixin.qq.com/s?__biz=MzUxNzQ5MTExNw==&mid=2247494795&idx=1&sn=7d61581ee737601bbfd8c5669c15873d&chksm=f849b6ffdd62bb7a24d5265998bebc65559c2d7a8a0ec18dc76ebe51b344c26c0251a423617b&xtrack=1&scene=90&subscene=93&sessionid=1756156201) on day 0 of HotChips 25.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/hotchips_amd_1.5tier.png)